 The gothic movement

-In this enrichment programme you will be introduced to some of the major topics in American history and explore their impact on culture, and specifically film.
-Some of the topics are: The Western Frontier and Serenity, The Vietnam War and Avatar, The McCarthy Era and Bladerunner, The Civil Rights Movement and Milk and The Regan Era and American Psycho.
-This enrichment programme would be suitable for anyone studying subjects such as history, film studies or English, or simply those with a interest in exploring the cultural and historical impact of America as a nation.
+In this enrichment programme, you will be introduced to some of the major topics in American history and explore their impact on culture, and specifically film.
+Some of the topics are The Western Frontier and Serenity, The Vietnam War and Avatar, The McCarthy Era and Bladerunner, The Civil Rights Movement and Milk and The Regan Era and American Psycho.
+This enrichment programme would be suitable for anyone studying subjects such as history, film studies or English, or simply those with an interest in exploring the cultural and historical impact of America as a nation.

 ‘La Haine’ - A French classic